prampec/arduino-softtimer/SoftTimer.md

 Some useful tools are also included with SoftTimer out of the box (like blinker, pwm, debouncer, etc.)

-You can download the actual version from the [Releases page](https://github.com/prampec/arduino-softtimer/releases).
+You can download the actual version directly from the Arduino IDE, or from the [Releases page](https://github.com/prampec/arduino-softtimer/releases).

 # Documentation content #